K7NGhost/PyTo-DoList/README.md

 # PyTo-DoList
-This program is a personal To-Do list using a text file to write to.
+This program creates a gui that adds, removes, and checks tasks to a text file.
+Make sure to have python 3.12 installed or unexpected bugs may occur Currently does not work with mac as the subprocessing is only for notepad will add feature to support mac later